difference between will and living will difference between will and living will

 Definition of a Living Will

 A living will is a legal document detailing an individual’s preferences for medical treatments in case of incapacitation.
 It specifies treatments they want or don’t want, such as resuscitation, mechanical ventilation, or tube feeding.
-Typically, it comes into effect only when a person is unable to communicate their healthcare choices.
+Typically, it comes into effect only when someone cannot communicate their healthcare choices.

 Purpose of a Living Will

-These aspects make living wills essential for anyone seeking control over their healthcare outcomes and offering peace of mind to their families in critical situations.
+These aspects make living will essential for anyone seeking control over their healthcare outcomes and offering peace of mind to their families in critical situations.

 Key Differences Between a Will and Living Will